bank: Several mobile phones laid out; highlighting the different pages of the bank app.

 usability results (before)

-After running my usability test I realized that IF the user didn’t give up that it would take them, on average, 3m5s to complete the test of snapping a receipt and linking it to their transaction.
+After running my usability test I realized that IF the user didn’t drop that it would take them, on average, 3m5s to complete the test of snapping a receipt and linking it to their transaction.

 usability results for final testing